1Trst/TradingAgent/README.md

 - Always do your own research before investing
 - Consider consulting with a qualified financial advisor

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+Areas for improvement:
+- Additional technical indicators
+- More sophisticated valuation models
+- Enhanced news sources
+- Better portfolio optimization algorithms
+- Mobile-responsive interface improvements

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🆘 Support

+If you encounter any issues:
+1. Check that all dependencies are installed correctly
+2. Verify your API keys are properly set (if using real data)
+3. Review the console output for error messages
+4. Create an issue on GitHub with details about the problem

 ## 🔮 Future Enhancements